Visit the Fajardo BioBay in an Electric Boat

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

 They do 3 trips per night, depending on the season and demand.
-Trips are at 6:00pm, 7:30pm and 9:00pm .
+Trips are at 6:00pm, 7:15pm and 8:30pm (times could be a little later in summer) .
 The operate Monday through Saturday, they take Sunday night off.

 Minimum age for kids is 2 years old.
 It really depends on the size of the child and if an infant life vest fits securely.